-In accordance with the decision of the Presidium, the Storting is convened by notices posted in the Storting building and by making the notice available to members on paper or in electronic form not later than 24 hours before the appointed time for the sitting.
+In accordance with the decision of the Presidium, the Storting is convened by making the notice available to Members not later than 24 hours before the appointed time for the sitting.
 The notice shall contain the order of business.
 Under extraordinary circumstances a sitting may be called at shorter notice.
 The same applies when the order of business comprises matters of report only.